aziis98/arnoldi-distribuito/typst-report/main.typ

 - The norm of $q_k$ can be computed using #link("https://petsc.org/release/manualpages/Vec/VecNorm/")[`VecNorm`].

-The final algorithm written in C is the following, we will omit all calls to `PetscCall(...)` and other PETSc related infrastructure for the sake of brevity.
+The final algorithm written in C is the following: we will omit all calls to `PetscCall(...)` and other PETSc related infrastructure for the sake of brevity.

 #align(center, box(fill: luma(93%), radius: 5pt, inset: 5pt)[
   #set text(size: 8.5pt)